The Woodenfish Project

 Humanistic Buddhism Monastic Life Program

-The Humanistic Buddhism Monastic Life Program (HBMLP) is a month-long program for students and young adults at Ayuwang (King Asoka) Temple in Ninbo, Zhejiang Province in southern China.
+The Humanistic Buddhism Monastic Life Program (HBMLP) is a month-long program for students and young adults in The People's Republic of China.
 Participants live as monastics while taking academic classes on Buddhism and participating in traditional practices.
 The program welcomes participants from all countries, faiths and academic fields.

 Buddhism in China Series: China